storacha/specs/w3-filecoin.md

 ##### Effects

-The issued receipt MUST have an `fx.join` [effect] that links to the [`filecoin/accept`] task.
+The issued receipt MUST have a `fx.join` [effect] that links to the [`filecoin/accept`] task.
 The [Storefront] MUST issue the receipt for this task once the content piece is aggregated and the deal is published to the filecoin chain.

 > This allows an agent to get a result without having to follow progress across the entire invocation chain.

-The issued receipt MUST have an `fx.fork` [effect] that links to the [`filecoin/submit`] task.
+The issued receipt MUST have a `fx.fork` [effect] that links to the [`filecoin/submit`] task.
 The [Storefront] MUST issue a receipt for this task once it has processed the request and queued it for aggregation, or failed with an error (implying a problem with the piece or content).

 > This allows an agent to follow progress across the entire invocation chain.